Online Safety Policy 2024.docx

 • The Head Teacher, and/ or the Deputy Head Teacher(s) will take overall editorial responsibility and ensure that content is accurate and appropriate.

-• The Web site should comply with Roselyn House School / The RHISE Service’s guidelines for publications.
+• The Web site should comply with Roselyn House School’s guidelines for publications.

-• The copyright of all material must be held by Roselyn House School / The RHISE Service, or be attributed to the owner where permission to reproduce has been obtained.
+• The copyright of all material must be held by Roselyn House School, or be attributed to the owner where permission to reproduce has been obtained.

 Chat Rooms and Social Media